TouK/nussknacker-quickstart/README.md

 register own schemas (similar to those available at `./common/schemas`) and start designing own scenarios!

 Available showcases:
-- `docker-compose` based (for Flink runtime)
+- `docker-compose` based (for Flink runtime), in `docker` directory
-- Kubernetes and helm based (for streaming-lite runtime)
+- Kubernetes and helm based (for streaming-lite runtime), in `k8s-helm` directory For both cases, there are helper scripts in respective dirs.

 ## Running docker mode